-No, as all Newberg campus residential locations have wireless network access.
-The vast majority of housing has complete coverage, and the few remaining locations are around 90% coverage.
-Students will not be allowed to turn on personal wireless routers in residential housing, as these devices will interfere with the wireless equipment Gorge Fox has provided.
-Note for an optimal experience students are always encouraged to connect to the foxwifi wireless network when a choice is available.
+No, all Newberg campus residential locations have wireless network coverage thus a personal wireless network is not neccessary.
+Students will not be allowed to turn on personal wireless routers in residential housing, as these devices will interfere with the wireless equipment George Fox has provided.
+Note for an optimal experience students are always encouraged to connect to the foxwifi wireless network.
 The foxwifi wireless network is more secure and provides faster service than the foxpublic wireless network.

-In order to use the wireless network, a compatible device must be used.
+In order to use the wireless network, a WiFi compatible device must be used.
 Laptops, tablets or smartphones that supports any of the 802.11a/b/g/n/ac standards will work on George Fox's network.

-On the newberg campus, there is currently complete wireless coverage in residental housing (dorms, appartments and houses) and administrative areas (offices, classrooms, etc).
-In residental areas (dorms and apartments) there is also complete wireless coverage.
-Student housing is currently at 90% coverage and is expected to reach complete coverage by summer 2015.
-Large public areas like the Bruin Den, Miller Gymnasium, Student Union Building, and MLRC also have access.
+On the newberg campus, there is complete wireless coverage in residental housing (dorms, appartments and houses) and administrative areas (offices, classrooms, etc).
+Large public areas like the Bruin Den, Miller Gymnasium, Student Union Building, MLRC, and Stoffer Family Stadium also have access.
 For specific coverage areas, view our wireless map.
-Portland is also completely covered with a wireless network.
+The Portland campus is also completely covered with a wireless network.

 You will need a compatible device and a university login name and password.
 The detailed information can be found on the WiFi page.